This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-2. In a medium bowl, whisk together the flour, sugar, baking powder, baking soda, cinnamon, and salt.
+2. Make the biscuit dough.
+Whisk the flour, sugar, baking powder, baking soda, cinnamon, and salt together in a medium bowl.

 flour, sugar, and salt in a mixing bowl.